sleez007/Node-ECommerce-project/README.md

-# AN ECOMMERCE DUMMY PROJECT THAT IS STILL WORK IN PROGRESS
+# A Node Js ECOMMERCE DUMMY PROJECT

+> NOTE : This project is still in progress.

 This app is still under development, but please feel free to contribute to the project